olivierthereaux/PinboardEvernoteSync/README.md

 ## TODO

 * Sync tags
-* Reverse sync: If there are notes in your evernote "Bookmarks" notebook which are not in your Pinboard account, add an entry there
-* Keep a timestamp of the last sync to avoid processing ALL entries each time
-* Add an option to choose the notebook rather than the "Bookmarks" default
+* Add an option to choose the Evernote notebook.
+Currently only uses the "Bookmarks" default